 Reaching the runway for take off, an American Airlines Boeing 757-200 doing its thing.

 Gemini Air Cargo Douglas DC-10-30F.
 Those were regular in Rionegro operating flights for Tampa Cargo.
-The airline does not exist anymore.
+Gemini does not exist any more.

 Arrow Douglas DC-8F with original engines.
-Arrow does not exist anymore either, and I doubt the Airplanes flies at this point… but they used to come to Rionegro too.
+Arrow does not exist any more either, and I doubt the Aeroplane flies at this point… but they used to come to Rionegro too.

 UPS Boeing 757-200F.

-A non-eventful flight, even though some older woman stood up to use the loo and Nestor was moving a cart at snail pace, and wouldn’t give the woman some room so she could move on, and was not realising it (or pretended he wasn’t realising).
+Some older woman stood up to use the loo, and Nestor was moving a cart at snail pace.
+He wouldn’t give the woman some room, so she could move on, and didn’t realise (or pretended he didn’t realise).

-Food on American 919 from Miami to Medellin that day.
+Food on AA919 from Miami to Medellin that day.

 Blue skies and seas.